hairlesshobo/jack-tools/md/rju-record.md

 DESCRIPTION
 -----------
-jack-record is a light-weight JACK capture client to write an arbitrary number of channels to disk.
+rju-record is a light-weight JACK capture client to write an arbitrary number of channels to disk.

 If the default mode a single multiple channel sound file is written.